-Applicants must be recommended by the appropriate Professor, Head of Department or Board of Studies of a Centre and approved by the Faculty of Arts.
+Applicants must be recommended by the appropriate Professor, Head of Department or Board of Studies of a Centre and approved by the appropriate Faculty.
 Entry to all postgraduate courses is competitive and subject to availability of places.

 BA (Day) Degree Applicants - Qualifying Examination